Yifan313/AFLFP/README.md

 ## How to get access to the AFLFP database

 This database is publicly available.
-The user may only use the database for non-commercial academic research.
+Users may only use it for non‑commercial academic research.

-Before downloading the database, you need to send an application e-mail to Prof. Hui Yu (<hui.yu@glasgow.ac.uk>) and cc. to <xiayifan@sdu.edu.cn> through a valid academic or institute email account.
+Before downloading the database, users are required to send an application email to Prof. Hui Yu (<hui.yu@glasgow.ac.uk>) and cc. to <xiayifan@sdu.edu.cn> through a valid academic or institute email account.

 Your Email MUST include the following text with the attachment of the [End User License Agreement](https://github.com/Yifan313/AFLFP/blob/main/End_User_License_Agreement.pdf).